drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 # Redfish doc generator: Configuration files

 To configure the generated documentation, the **Redfish doc generator** reads command-line arguments and configuration file keys.
 If you specify an option in more than one way, command&#8209;line arguments override the configuration file keys.

-This `README` describes configuration keys that the doc generator reads from these JSON configuration files:
+The doc generator reads configuration keys from these JSON configuration files:

 * [Base configuration file](#base-configuration-file)
 * [Content supplement configuration file](#contentsupplementconfigurationfile)

 ## Base configuration file

-A JSON file that configures the generated documentation and can include pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-supplementary-file "README-supplementary-files.md#boilerplate-intro-supplementary-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplementary content files.
+The base configuration file is a JSON file that configures the generated documentation and can include pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-supplementary-file "README-supplementary-files.md#boilerplate-intro-supplementary-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplementary content files.

 Depending on the <a href="#output-modes">output mode</a>, the configuration keys in the base configuration file can change.
 Some output modes, such as the property index mode, support additional configuration keys.